Qu-Ack/Library/README.md

 The plan:
 * first I need to add a event listner to the add a book button and make the form for filling a book appear we can do this by adding a class on clicking the button to the form div in our html we can add a class of active to the div so which will have a height parameter defined

+* After this step we need an Object Book that will contain all these values.
+For this we will first need to make an object we will use a constructor for this since I will allow the users to add multiple books.